-A Raspberry Pi Emulator can provide you with hundreds of hours of fun and remembering those good times playing those great retro games.
-This article will take you through all the steps that you will need to take have a fantastic all in one retro game emulator.
+A Raspberry Pi Emulator can provide you with hundreds of hours of fun and remember those good times playing those classic retro games.
+This article will take you through all the steps that you will need to do to have a fantastic all in one retro game emulator.

 If you’re not big on reading and you would like to see how this is done visually then check out the video I have prepared below.
-If you like it then you should subscribe as I will be adding a lot more videos on fantastic projects in the future.
+If you love the video, then you should subscribe as I will be adding a lot more videos on fantastic projects in the future.
 (PS.
 Sorry about the audio in this video, it’s quite old now)

-You can find all the equipment that you will need for this tutorial below.
+You can find all the bits and pieces that you will need for the tutorial.

 Setting it all up